Disability Services Overview for Faculty

 The office policy, therefore, is that we schedule each test as close as possible to the time the rest of the class is taking it, overlapping the time whenever possible.
 We do understand the concerns some professors have about the possibility of classmates telling others what is on the test, but our hands are tied - there is nothing we can do to prevent that from happening.
 The only thing we can suggest in those cases is that the professor may make up another test.

-Testing Accommodations: Why do I need to get tests to DSO ahead of time?
+Testing Accommodations: Why do I need to get tests to the Office of Accessibility Resources ahead of time?

 • Include the Self-Identification Statement on their syllabi and discuss it in class.